Holographic imaging of an array of submicron light scatterers at low photon numbers: Photon shot noise

 \section{Photon shot noise}

 We now investigate how the reconstruction quality of the hole pattern decreases as the probe light power is lowered.
 From Eq. (\ref{eq:ID_SR1}) it is clear that the holographic signal scales with the electrical field amplitude of the diffracted laser beam $E_S$ and therefore with the square root of the number of scattered photons per hole.
 The noise, on the other hand, is fundamentally dominated by the shot noise of the light of the reference beam, corresponding to the $|E_R|^2$ term in Eq. (\ref{eq:ID_SR1}).

-As a consequence, signal to noise diminishes as the probe beam power, or in other words, the number of scattered probe beam photons per mask hole $N_{ph}$, is reduced while the reference beam power is kept constant.
+As a consequence, for a fixed value of the reference beam power, signal to noise diminishes for a lower probe beam power, or in other words, for a smaller number of scattered probe beam photons $N_{ph}$ per mask hole.

 We find that once $N_{ph}$ is reduced to below about 500, the signal to noise ratio is so weak that a simple determination by eye of the hole pattern is no longer possible.
 Fig.\,\ref{fig:reconstruction}a) shows the FFT image for an extreme case where the average photon number per hole was only about 100.
 With the following algorithm we can still decide with high fidelity whether a lattice site is occupied or empty.
 For this, we make use of the known positions of the lattice sites in the Fourier plane.
 A black pixelmask consisting of a 2D array of circular slots (see Fig.\,\ref{fig:reconstruction}b)) is overlaid with the FFT image such that the midpoints of the slots coincide with the positions of the lattice sites.
 Within each slot the FFT signal is added up, yielding a value $S_n$ where the index $n$ labels the respective slot, see Fig.\,\ref{fig:reconstruction}c).
 If the value $S_n$ of a lattice site is larger than an appropriate threshold value, $S_n> S_{\rm thr}$, the site is declared to be occupied, otherwise empty.
-The threshold value $S_{\rm thr}$ needs to be determined independently using a known hole pattern.
-With this discrimination method, the assignment of the occupation of the lattice site becomes a random process.
+The threshold value $S_{\rm thr}$ needs to be determined independently, e.g. by using a known hole pattern or by another statistical method such as \cite{note4}.\\ With this discrimination method, the assignment of the occupation of the lattice site becomes a probabilistic process.
 We define the recognition fidelity $F$ as the probability that the assignment for the lattice site is correct.

 Figure\,\ref{fig:fidelity_mask} shows this fidelity $F$ as a function of $N_{ph}$ for the hole masks in Figs.\,\ref{fig:masks}\,a)\,-\,e).
 Experimental data are shown as circles.
 From the diagram we infer that 300 diffracted photons per hole are sufficient to obtain a nearly perfect reconstruction of the hole arrays.